 How Exactly Does the Extraction and Transplantation of the Grafts Work With the FUE Method?

 The first step is to anesthetize the donor area.
 No need to worry: a local anesthetic is sufficient for hair transplantation.
 The gentle anesthetic is administered to the scalp with the help of very fine injection needles.
-The big advantage: the patient is completely awake during the entire procedure.
-Even reading, listening to music, watching television or going to the toilet are possible without any problems.

-Once the local anesthetic has taken effect, the treating doctor starts working on the donor area.
 Most of the time, they focus on the back of the head – for good reason.
 After all, the back of the head is usually overgrown – with robust hair follicles that are mostly immune to hair loss.
 These are ideal candidates for successful hair transplants.

 The surgeon extracts the required number of grafts with the help of a fine hollow needle with a diameter of 0.65 mm to 1.0 mm.
 Step by step, they are detached from the crown of hair.
-The individual hair is plucked out of the scalp, one might say.
-This technique is called plucking technique for a reason.

 Immediately after removal, the grafts to be transplanted are first placed in a cooled nutrient solution.
 In this rich liquid, the sensitive grafts are ultimately protected from mechanical damage or from drying out.
 The shorter the transplants are cut off from the nutrient supply, the higher are their chances of survival later on.

-The retrieved grafts are then checked – with a microscope or a special magnifying glass.
-The doctor carefully examines the individual donor hair and immediately sorts out damaged samples.
 Only the strongest have earned a place in the hair coat.
 Afterwards, they divide the “good grafts” into groups according to their number of hairs, in order to be able to distinguish them better during the transplantation.

-At this point, nothing else is standing in the way of the hair transplant.
-The recipient’s area on the scalp is anesthetized.
 In the next step, the doctor uses very fine special needles to open up tiny channels for the hair roots.
 In doing so, they always take into account the respective size of the hair follicle groups.

-Exposing the recipient channels requires the highest surgical skill and a great wealth of experience.
 Not only do the distances between the individual hair follicles have to be right, but also the angles at which the grafts are implanted into the scalp.
 This is the only way to ensure that the result later looks impressively natural, without any strange effect.

-Next, the surgeon refills the channels in the scalp that have just been opened with strong donor hair.
 This is performed manually and with a fine pair of tweezers.
-This allows the surgeon to maintain full control during the transplantation.
+It allows the surgeon to maintain full control during the transplantation.
 They place the individual grafts at precise angles along the direction of growth.

 Almost done: Once all the grafts are in place, the quality control follows.
 The doctor carefully checks all the transplanted hairs for density, insertion angle and placement.
 This way, small inconsistencies can be corrected in time.